functional-architecture/functional-architecture.github.io/wip/patterns/make_illegal_states_unrepresentable.md

 }
 ```

-Some illegal states can be represented.
-For example, we can come up
+With this representation some illegal states can be represented.
+For
-with a `Connecting` state that has a `when_disconnected` value.
+example, we can come up with a `Connecting` state that has a
+`when_disconnected` value.

 ```ocaml
 let illegal_1 = {